BDC Hamburger Icon

 Cons of employment contracts

-Predetermined contract length and clearly defined job requirements can be positive or negative, depending on how you look at it.
+Predetermined contract length and explicitly defined job requirements can be positive or negative, depending on how you look at it.
 For example, if an employment contract has a short time frame, it does not offer the employee job security.
 If the contract outlines very specific job requirements, it may be too restrictive, not allowing the employee to grow in the position.
-If an employer wants to end or change the employment relationship, it can be very difficult and expensive.
+It can be very difficult and expensive if an employer wants to end or change the employment relationship.

 “Although sometimes necessary to attract talented employees, an employment agreement also imposes administrative burdens on an employer, such as notice provisions before terminating the employment relationship and renewal provisions before extending the relationship,” said Siegel.